e-gov/TARA-Doku/TechnicalSpecification.md

 In case the level of assurance in the authentication request using `acr_values` parameter is not specified, the identity token must be equal to a level of assurance `substantial` or `high`.

+#### 5.1.8 Verifying nonce parameter

+If the optional `nonce` parameter was sent in the authentication request, then the `nonce` claim must be present in ID token and client must verify the value with the value sent in the authentication request.
+See [References](Viited), [Core], subsection 15.5.2.
+Nonce Implementation Notes.

-#### 5.1.8 Creating a session
+#### 5.1.9 Creating a session

 After a successful verification of the identity token, the client application will create a session with the user (‘log in the user’).
 The client application is responsible for creating and holding the sessions.
 The methods for doing this are not included in the scope of the TARA authentication service.

 ### 5.2 Protection against false request attacks

 The client application must implement protective measures against false request attacks (_cross-site request forgery_, CSRF).
 This can be achieved by using `state` and `nonce` security codes.

-Using `state` is compulsory; using `nonce` is optional.
-Using `state` with a cookie set on the client application side means that the client application itself does not have to remember the state parameter value.
-The process is described below.
+* Using `state` is compulsory and the parameter should be verified during [redirect request](#42-redirect-request);
+* Using `nonce` is optional (but highly recommended) and its purpose is to avoid identity token replay attacks. `nonce` verification should be done during [identity token verification](#518-verifying-nonce-parameter);

+The interfacer has to decide whether `state` value is stored on the server side or in the user's browser as a cookie.

-The `state` security code is used to combat falsification of the redirect request following the authentication request.
-The client application must perform the following steps:
+**When storing `state` as a cookie, the client application must perform the following steps:**

-1 Generate a nonce word, for example of the length of 16 characters: `XoD2LIie4KZRgmyc` (referred to as `R`).
+1) Generate a random string of at least 16 bytes: `XoD2LIie4KZRgmyc` (referred to as `R`);

-2 Calculate from the `R` nonce word the `H = hash(R)`hash, for example by using the SHA256 hash algorithm and by converting the result to the Base64 format: `vCg0HahTdjiYZsI+yxsuhm/0BJNDgvVkT6BAFNU394A=`.
+2) Calculate the hash (referred to as `H`) of `R` (`H = hash(R)`), for example by using the SHA256 hash algorithm, and convert the result to Base64 format: `vCg0HahTdjiYZsI+yxsuhm/0BJNDgvVkT6BAFNU394A=`;

-3 Add an order to set a cookie for the client application domain with a value of R immediately before making the authentication request, for example:
+3) Immediately before making the authentication request, add an order to set a cookie for the client application domain with a value of `R`:

-`Set-Cookie ETEENUS=XoD2LIie4KZRgmyc; HttpOnly`,

-where `ETEENUS` is a freely selected cookie name.
-The `HttpOnly` attribute must be applied to the cookie.
+   1) `Set-Cookie CLIENTSERVICE=XoD2LIie4KZRgmyc; HttpOnly; Secure` where `CLIENTSERVICE` is a freely selected cookie name.
+The `HttpOnly` and `Secure` attributes must be applied;

-4 Set the following value, in the authentication request to TARA, for the `state` parameter calculated based on section 2:
+4) In the authentication request, set the value of `state` to `H`:

-`GET ... state=vCg0HahTdjiYZsI+yxsuhm/0BJNDgvVkT6BAFNU394A=`
+   1) `GET ... state=vCg0HahTdjiYZsI+yxsuhm/0BJNDgvVkT6BAFNU394A=`;

-Length of `state` parameter must be minimally 8 characters.

-In the course of processing the redirect request, the client application must:
+**During processing of the redirect request, the client application must:**

-5 Take the `ETEENUS` value of the cookie received with the request (two user specific elements are sent with the redirect request: a nonce word as a cookie and the hash value calculated from the nonce word in the `state` parameter).
+1) Take the `CLIENTSERVICE` value of the cookie received with the request (two user specific elements are sent with the redirect request: the cookie containing `R` and the `state` parameter containing `H`);

-6 Calculate the hash based on the cookie value and encode it with base64.
+2) Use the received cookie´s value to calculate the hash and encode it with Base64;

-7 Verify that the hash matches the `state` value mirrored back in the redirect request.
+3) Verify that the hash matches the `state` value mirrored back in the redirect request;

 The redirect request may only be accepted if the checks described above is successful.